hyperledger/cello/docs/arch.md

 Here we discuss the architecture design for the mangement services on the Master node.

-## Terminology
-* Cluster | Chain: A blockchain with unique access API address, including several peer nodes.
-May support Hyperledger Fabric, SawthoothLake and Iroha.
-* Host: A resource server, usually it can be a naive Docker host or a Swarm cluster.
-* Master Node: Running the cello platform, to manage the compute nodes.
-* Compute | Worker Node: The servers to have blockchains running inside.

 ## Philosophy and principles
 The architecture will follow the following principles: